RSquared1427/RSquared1427.github.io/Experience.md

 communicating their data and requirements through emails or face-to-face meetings.
-To help client achieve the goals in time, I helped them with statistical modeling, experiment designs and data analysis, including power calculations, repeated measure mixed eects models, linear regressions, prediction, classication using a wide variety of statistical computing programs, including R, SAS, SPSS, and Minitab.
+To help client achieve the goals in time, I helped them with statistical modeling, experiment designs and data analysis, including power calculations, repeated measure mixed eects models, linear regressions, prediction, classification using a wide variety of statistical computing programs, including R, SAS, SPSS, and Minitab.